 Ex-Ivory Coast leader Gbagbo wants unconditional release

-The ICC, the world’s first permanent war crimes court, acquitted Laurent Gbagbo on crimes against humanity charges on 15 January, saying prosecutors had failed to prove any case against him.
+The ICC, the world’s first permanent war crimes court, acquitted Gbagbo on crimes against humanity charges in January last year, saying prosecutors had failed to prove any case against him.

 THE HAGUE - Lawyers for Ivory Coast’s former president Laurent Gbagbo argued on Thursday that he should be released without conditions while awaiting the prosecution’s appeal against his acquittal at the International Criminal Court.

-The ICC, the world’s first permanent war crimes court, acquitted Gbagbo on crimes against humanity charges on 15 January, saying prosecutors had failed to prove any case against him.
+The ICC, the world’s first permanent war crimes court, acquitted Gbagbo on crimes against humanity charges in January last year, saying prosecutors had failed to prove any case against him.

-He was then conditionally released from detention after more than seven years in custody to Belgium.
-He was not allowed to return to Ivory Coast and has to remain in Belgium and report to the court whenever a hearing in his case is called.
+He was then conditionally released from detention after more than seven years in custody while prosecutors appealed against his acquittal.
+He was not allowed to return to Ivory Coast and has to stay in Belgium, whose government has agreed to send him back to the ICC if needed.

 “The defence is of the view that in principle no restriction should be placed on a person who has been acquitted,” Gbagbo’s lawyer Dov Jacobs told the court.